Durobot/gimp-megadrive-export/README.md

  - Click "Export";

  - Click "Ok" in file-asm-save dialog box.
-You can choose whether to use COLRW macro (see below) or not, also choose export order of the tiles;
+You can choose whether to use COLRW macro (see below) or not, whether to merge duplicate palette colors, and choose export order of the tiles;

  - Done.
 If one or both of your image's dimensions is not a multiple of 8, the plugin will show a dialog box informing of unexported pixels.